Nukulparmar/MyHcalAnlzr/README.md

 Optional:
-  --local_path              Use local path instead of EOS for input --submit_jobs             Submit Condor jobs (WholeRun mode), for the wholeFill currently runs them locally.
+  --local_path              Use local path instead of EOS for input --submit_jobs             Submit Condor jobs (WholeRun mode), for the wholeFill currently runs them locally - Uses HcalNano_Template_condor.sh.
   --run_locally             Run jobs locally (WholeRun mode) for debugging purposes --check_nano_files        Verify NanoAOD files created --make_small              Reduce NanoAOD file size to do it locally, already included in the HcalNano_Template_condor.sh when submit_jobs is used.